sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

         allowfullscreen allowtransparency></iframe>
 </figure>

+### Contribute to the Public ROM Database

+The Multidevice board access a public ROM database, allowing users to download ROMs directly to the device.
+If you want to contribute to the database, follow the instructions in the [Public ROM Database](/sidecartridge-multidevice/publicromdb/) section.

 ### Enable ROM delay / Ripper mode

-The SidecarT board can be configured to add an extra step when accessing the ROM files.
+The Multi-device can be configured to add an extra step when accessing the ROM files.
 This is useful for example for ROMs tha require a post-activation after another software is loaded from a floppy or hard disk, like ripper-style ROMs did.
-This section explains how to configure the SidecarT board to enable the ROM delay.
+This section explains how to configure the Multi-device to enable the ROM delay.

 1. **Toggling Delay**: Access the `Configurator` application's main menu and press the `D` key to enable/disable the ROM delay.